tdworowy/CV/cv.md

 Time span: December 2020 - Current

 ### Project:
-Data pipeline - goal of project was to prepare data pipeline from salesforce, to AWS S3 bucket, transform data and make it ready to use by ThoughtSpot.
+Data pipeline - goal of project is to prepare data pipeline from salesforce, to AWS S3 bucket which transform data and make it ready to use in ThoughtSpot.

 #### Responsibilities: